ArceusOmkar7/Reporter/frontend/README.md

-# Reporter Frontend
+# Reportr Frontend

 ## Overview

-This is the frontend for the Reporter application, built with React, TypeScript, and Vite.
+This is the frontend for the Reportr application, built with React, TypeScript, and Vite.
 It provides a modern, responsive user interface for submitting and managing reports, user authentication, and interacting with the backend API.

 ## Tech Stack